saivijay012/spring-demo/README.md

 * A single user can have multiple roles.
 Users table is auto initialized with 3 usernames upon running this application.
   * Roles: admin, user
   * check UserDatabaseInitializer class for usernames and passwords for generating valid token from /login endpoint.
+* In case the SECRET is not provided, refer to SecretKeyProvider class and its implementation
+  * The key generated will be same throughout application's lifetime.
+So that the JWT tokens can be consistent.
+  * Permanent SECRET key is still better because the generated key will generate a new SECRET everytime the application is re-launched.